ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-04-abstractions.md

 In general make sure that all variables have the most limited scope possible.
 If they're only needed within a single function define them there.
-Wherever possible make variables into constants so you know they're not being modified anywhere.
+Wherever possible treat variables with wide scope as constants (or make them actual constants if your language supports it) so you know they're not being modified anywhere.

 > ## Dear Fortran 90 users